 3.4 Accessing the Device’s Operating System

 Upon selecting your device’s SSID, a setup window should appear.
-If not, enter the default IP address 192.168.4.1
+If not, enter the default IP address 192.168.4.1 in your browser.

 - *NOTE: If you have an ASUS router, you must go into your router’s settings and turn AI Protection off.
 AI Protection will block your device from connecting to Wi-Fi.